-The Fuji film case is from the New York Times, August 3, 2004.
+20 The New York Times, August 3, 2004.

-Information about the Diamond versus Chakrabarty case and its implication for the patentability of biotechnology products is widely available on the web.
+21 Information about the Diamond versus Chakrabarty case and its implication for the patentability of biotechnology products is widely available on the web.
 One possible starting point among many is Urban [2000].
 Two other judicial rulings were instrumental in the process of extending patents to the agricultural and biotechnological sector are Ex parte Hibbert in 1985 and Ex parte Allan in 1987.

-The quotation about the impact of the PVPA on agricultural innovation is from Alston and Venner [2000].
+22 Alston and Venner [2000], Abstract.
 For a classical study of the diffusion of agricultural innovation in the US in the period before the PVPA bill made it a big monopolies feast, the technically inclined reader should consult Griliches [1957], who beautifully documents competitive innovation at work.
-The many sweeping statements we have made, here and in the previous chapter, in relation to the agricultural sector and the irrelevance of patents for its technological development, are based on the scientific research reported in Butler and Marion [1985], Campbell and Overton [1991], Griliches [1960], Kloppenburg [1988], McClelland [1997], among other.
+The many broad statements we have made, here and in the previous chapter, in relation to the agricultural sector and the irrelevance of patents for its technological development, are based on the scientific research reported in Butler and Marion [1985], Campbell and Overton [1991], Griliches [1960], Kloppenburg [1988], McClelland [1997], among other.